cmuscioly/cmuscioly.github.io/about.md

 <hr>

 The CMU Science Olympiad student organization was founded in late 2017 by Sarah Yu, Chris Fulton, Revanth Gumpu, and Uday Shankar.
 Since then, the organization has amassed a group of highly dedicated members who have worked together to prepare for next year's tournament.
-The organization plans to host its first invitational tournament in early 2019.
+The organization ~~plans to host~~ HAS SUCCESSFULLY HOSTED its first invitational tournament in early 2019.

 # Tournament Philosophy
 <hr>